Lukao188/DevOps-Task/Files/README.md

 - Note: It is possible to remove all stopped containers, dangling images, and unused networks using `docker system prune`
 ### Part I) Jenkins initial setup:
 - Go into the folder where the compose file is located i.e. `cd Files`.
+- Create the following directory `mkdir jenkins_data` This volume will be used to persist all your jenkins data: configurations, plugins, pipelines, passwords, etc.
 - Pull the latest Jenkins LTS image from Docker Hub `docker pull jenkins/jenkins:lts`
 - Start the jenkins container (Also used to recreate containers) `docker-compose up -d jenkins` in detached -d mode so that the Docker container runs in the background of your terminal